Feedback Cooling and Thermometry of a Single Trapped Ion Using a Knife Edge: Temperature measurement and feedback

 With zero feedback gain, i.e. only Doppler cooling, the ion temperature is determined to be \(1.98 \pm 0.27\)\,mK for orientation A, with similar temperatures measured for orientation B as well.
 This is in good agreement with the expected temperature for our setup, which for a saturation parameter of \(s = 1\) is \(T_{\mathrm{D},\,s=1} = 1.95\)\,mK\,\cite{srivathsan2019measuring, leibfried2003quantum}.

 When applying feedback, the temperature of the ion decreases with increasing feedback gain until it reaches a minimum temperature.
 Increasing the feedback gain further causes the ion temperature to increase again, as the applied feedback signal becomes increasingly dominated by noise~\cite{PhysRevLett.96.043003}.
 For orientation A [Fig.~\ref{fig:fb_cooling_temperatures}(a)], a minimum temperature of \(T_{\mathrm{min},\,\omega_2} = 432 \pm 56\,\mu\)K is reached at a feedback gain of 0.56, which is \(77.8 \pm 2.9\)\,\% below the temperature without feedback.
-Furthermore, the minimum temperature achieved in this feedback configuration is below the Doppler limit temperature~\cite{wineland1979, mandel1995optical, budker2004atomic} of \(T = \frac{\hbar \Gamma}{2 k_\mathrm{B}} = 470\,\mu\)K for the transition linewidth of \(\Gamma = 2\pi \cdot 19.6\,\mathrm{MHz}\) used for Doppler cooling.
-For orientation B [Fig.~\ref{fig:fb_cooling_temperatures}(b)], the minimum temperature achieved for both trap axes is \(T_{\mathrm{min},\,\omega_1} = 751 \pm 73\,\mu\)K and \(T_{\mathrm{min},\,\omega_2} = 484 \pm 52\,\mu\)K at a feedback gain of 0.50 and 0.75, respectively.
-This decrease in cooling performance compared to orientation A is expected from the decreased SNR.
+Furthermore, the minimum temperature achieved in this feedback configuration reaches the Doppler limit temperature~\cite{wineland1979, mandel1995optical, budker2004atomic} of \(T = \hbar \Gamma / 2 k_\mathrm{B} = 470\,\mu\)K for the linewidth \(\Gamma = 2\pi \cdot 19.6\,\mathrm{MHz}\) of the transition used for Doppler cooling.
+However, one has to keep in mind that the Doppler limit temperature can only be reached when the cooling laser is perfectly aligned with the trap axis.
+In experiments where a single laser is used for Doppler cooling, it's wave vector needs to have a non-zero overlap with all three trap axes, increasing the minimally achievable Doppler temperature.
+For orientation B [Fig.~\ref{fig:fb_cooling_temperatures}(c)], the minimum temperature achieved for both trap axes is \(T_{\mathrm{min},\,\omega_1} = 751 \pm 73\,\mu\)K and \(T_{\mathrm{min},\,\omega_2} = 484 \pm 52\,\mu\)K at a feedback gain of 0.50 and 0.75, respectively.
+We attribute the difference between these two temperatures to crosstalk between the two feedback cooling signals.
+The two directions are affected differently due to an asymmetry arising from different orientations of the feedback electrodes relative to the trap axes.
+This, as well as the spectral overlap of the nearly degenerate secular modes of the radial trap frequencies, is a particular issue in our setup and might not pose an issue in other setups.

 Around the minimum, only a weak dependence of the temperature on the feedback gain is observed, which is of advantage for the long-term stability of the cooling mechanism.
 During adjustment, it was also found that a change in the phase setting of approximately \(\pm 10^\circ\) around the optimal value only has a weak influence on the measured temperature.